yapoml/yapoml.dev/docs/basics/caching.md

 ---
 title: Caching
-description: Framework doesn't find components if it is already found
+description: Yapoml doesn't find components if it is already found
 sidebar_position: 3
 ---